open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/AzureBridge/README.rst.txt

 -------------

-The configuration of the Azure Bridge is a mix of the configuration for the OEI services, the Azure Bridge module, and configuration for the other Azure IoT Edge Modules (i.e. the Simple Subscriber, and the Azure Blob Storage modules).
+The configuration of the Azure Bridge is a mix of the configuration for the Open EII services, the Azure Bridge module, and configuration for the other Azure IoT Edge Modules (i.e. the Simple Subscriber, and the Azure Blob Storage modules).
 All of this configuration is wrapped up into your deployment manifest for Azure IoT Hub.